+Figure 34 Fred Rickwood at the Lambton Golf club, July 1910.
+See "The Percy Barrett Story," in I Lambton: A Celebration of Our Past & Present, vol 1 no 2 (9October 2021), p.
+3.

 The Club also sent him back to Toronto for the Canadian Open Championship of 1910 at the Lambton Golf and Country Club.

 Rickwood was paired for the first two rounds of this tournament with Canada's most famous golfer, the many-times Canadian Amateur Champion and the 1904 Olympic gold medallist George Lyon.

 While playing with Rickwood, Lyon established a new course record at Lambton and found himself in second place after 36 holes, one stroke behind the leader (and eventual winner) Daniel Kenny, a professional golfer from Buffalo, New York.

-Rickwood seems to have been somewhat intimidated by the older golfer, already a living legend amongst Canadian golfers, although perhaps not as well known to the Lambton gallery as some of the professionals: "Mr. Lyon's game attracted little or no interest.
+Rickwood and Lyon attracted little attention.
+The gallery was more interested in following certain of the famous professional golfers around the Lambton course, but Rickwood knew the reputation of the older player with whom he was paired and seems to have been somewhat intimidated by the fact that he was playing alongside a living legend:

+Mr. Lyon's game attracted little or no interest.

 What gallery followed the players was in attendance on Kenny, of Buffalo, or Barrett, of Lambton.

 Rickwood, the Quebec professional, who was paired off with the veteran amateur, was lost in admiration for his partner's game.

 Rickwood himself was playing very indifferent golf and the result as a rule is to affect the play of the other man.
-While Rickwood was playing loosely, Mr. Lyon was playing wonderful golf, perfect approaches and accurate putting following long, straight drives" (Montreal Gazette, 8 July 1910, p.
+[But] While Rickwood was playing loosely, Mr. Lyon was playing wonderful golf, perfect approaches and accurate putting following long, straight drives.
+(Montreal Gazette, 8 July 1910, p.
 11).

+Figure 35 George S. Lyon stands beside the trophy received for winning the Olympic golf medal in St. Louis in 1904.

-Still, the chance to play with Lyon proved to be a long-term success for Rickwood, even though he had been off his game, for the two became friends, Lyon readily agreeing a decade later to play as Rickwood's partner in an exhibition match against George Cumming and William Thompson (Stanley Thompson's brother) to celebrate the opening of the Stanley Thompson-designed Summit Golf and Country Club in Toronto where Rickwood had just been appointed as the club's first head professional.
+Still, the occasion of having been partnered with Lyon at the 1910 Canadian Open proved to be a long-term success for Rickwood, even though he had been off his game, for the two became friends, Lyon readily agreeing a decade later to play as Rickwood's partner in an exhibition match against George Cumming and William Thompson (Stanley Thompson's brother) to celebrate the opening of the Stanley Thompsondesigned Summit Golf and Country Club in Toronto where Rickwood had just been appointed as the club's first head professional.

 Throughout the summer and fall of 1910, however, Rickwood could be excused if his mind occasionally wandered while playing golf, for Edith was pregnant with the couple's first child.
-Daughter Florence Annie was born that fall, and so at the end of the 1910 golf season, the Rickwoods decided to return to

-England for a visit, presumably to show off their new baby girl to her grandparents.
+Daughter Florence Annie was born that fall, and so at the end of the 1910 golf season, the Rickwoods decided to return to England for a visit, presumably to show off their new baby girl to her grandparents.
 They sailed for Liverpool on the Corsican on November 18th.
 During their visit to England, they resided for a good portion of the time at the home of Fred's parents in Ilkley, Yorkshire.

-Figure 34 Kijiji add said" "Shaft is 33" long.
+Figure 36 Kijiji add said" "Shaft is 33" long.
 Left-handed driver (heavy metal), with 'Youds Patent,' which is registered in 1909, stamped into metal.
 Faded but legible is 'F. Rickwood Amherst.'"